Opening a Mini Program By Scanning a Common Link QR Code

 Developers can test and debug configured QR code rules.

-Testing takes effect only for specified test links and WeChat users who fall into the test scope.
+Testing takes effect only for specified test links and Weixin users who fall into the test scope.
 Other users can still be redirected to a web page after scanning a QR code, and use Mini Programs normally.
 After releasing the QR code rule, developers can still test a selected version (developer, test, or online version).

 To test the feature of redirecting to Mini Programs by scanning common link QR codes, developers can select developer version, test version, or online version according to the development progress.